jhodk/BoxHead2Play/Documentation/waves.md

 The total zombies spawned per wave starts at 10 and increases by 5 each wave thereafter.

 The Zombie Speed Up property value is equal to the minimum of 5 or (1 + waveNumber/10).
 I am not sure how often this speed increase is applied.

+## Devils
+The Devil spawn rate starts at 10 * FPS (25).
+Each wave after this value is decremented by 1, and then set to the maximum of FPS (25) or the current value.

+The Devil count (max devils alive at once) starts at 0.
+After wave 1, this value is set to 1.
+Each wave after this, the count is incremented by 0.3, and set to a minimum of 5 and the calculated value.
+The count for the wave is set to the floor (integer part) of the calculated value.

+The total Devils spawned per wave starts at 0.
+After wave 1, this value is set to 1.
+Each wave after this, the total value is incremented by 0.25, and the floor value is taken to be the total number of devils.
+There is no limit imposed on this number.

+The Devil Speed Up property is set the same as the Zombie Speed Up property, i.e. the minimum of 5 or (1 + waveNumber/10).